In this article, we are going to discuss Trekking in Nepal in August!

 Nowadays, many people consider August as the best time for trekking.
 It is because you will get better experiences even when you pay less in this season.

 Weather conditions in the Himalayas are unpredictable, even during the best trekking seasons.
-Sometimes bad weather can affect the flight schedules, resulting in flight delays.
-So, to be on the safe side, you can add few extra days in your trip plan.
+Sometimes bad weather can affect flight schedules, resulting in flight delays.
+So, to be on the safe side, you can add a few extra days to your trip plan.

 If you want to discuss any details of this trip, we will release any necessary information and change the itinerary as per your requirement.
 For more information about this trip, you can also visit our website.
 You can contact us through https://himalayasonfoot.com/contact-us/.